Privacy Notice (Version 1.1 – dated August 1, 2022)

 Some of the abovementioned information is mandatory to provide (which will always be indicated appropriately).
 If you fail to provide us with such mandatory information, we will not be able to provide you with the requested services.

 Where we process your personal data for direct marketing purposes on the basis of your consent, you have the right to withdraw such consent at any time (opt-out).
 You can exercise this right be using the unsubscribe button in the email, by changing the preferences in your account or by sending an email to the following address: [email protected]

-4. How Do We Use Your Personal Data?
+4. How Do You Use My Personal Data?

 Your personal data may be used for the following purposes:

-• Providing and managing the services we provide to you, such as membership and event registration.
+- Providing and managing the services we provide to you, such as membership, platform use and event registration.